 Christ’s Church in the Book of Acts

-“The Acts of the Apostles of Jesus Christ” is a history of the beginning and continuing development of the church which Christ had promised to build (Matthew 16:18), and bought with with His own blood (Acts 20:28).
-“Acts” is a record of how peoples’ past sins were washed away by the blood of Jesus Christ when they were baptized (Acts 22:16; Revelation 1:5).
-It reveals how they were saved by God’s grace (Acts 2:36-38), and those who were saved were added by Christ to His church (Acts 2:36-37).
-The book of Acts is also a record of the rapid growth of the church of Christ, and the early departures from God’s way.
+“The Acts of the Apostles” is a history of the beginning and continuing development of Christ’s church.
+He built it (Matthew 16:18) and bought with with His own blood (Acts 20:28).
+“Acts” is a record of how peoples’ past sins were washed away by the blood of Jesus when they were baptized (Acts 22:16).
+It reveals how they were saved by God’s grace (Acts 2:36-38).
+Those who were saved were added by Christ to His church (Acts 2:36-37).
+The book of Acts is a record of the rapid growth of the church of Christ, and the early departures from God’s way.
 The early Christian’s faithfulness in life and worship in face of horrendous persecution and death are recorded through the Book of Acts.

 “The Rutherford Church of Christ strives to reflect the Lord’s church as it was initially established in the book of Acts.
 We invite you to join with us for Bible study and worship as we endeavor to live godly lives.” – Mr. Jim Hobbs, Evangelist / Minister / Gospel Preacher

 We are NOT the fruit of a “Restoration Movement”